This document describes how a Pivotal Cloud Foundry (PCF) operator can install, configure, and maintain Pivotal Cloud Cache (PCC).

 When existing instances are upgraded, all plan changes are applied to them.

-To uninstall Pivotal Cloud Cache, follow the steps from below from the Installation Dashboard:
+To uninstall PCC, follow the steps from below from the Installation Dashboard:

 - Click the trash can icon in the bottom-right-hand corner of the tile.